The world has moved on from it but let’s talk about Hurricane Irma. Or rather, let’s talk about the way we talked about Hurricane Irma.

 Narrative 2: Climate change as a narrative of power.

-These inequalities can lead to what is known as triple injustice; communities that historically contributed the least to climate change are most at-risk of the effects of climate change, and are least likely to access the mitigation mechanisms developed due to cost, feasibility etc.
+These inequalities can lead to what is known as triple injustice; communities that historically contributed the least to climate change are most at-risk of the effects of climate change, and are least likely to access the mitigation mechanisms developed due to cost and feasibility.

 For proponents of this narrative, to detach the physical phenomenon of climate change from the political realities is to tell an incomplete story.